MalachiHibbins/IMU/LabBook/6ExtendedKalman.md

 # Position using GPS and Accelarometer data
 Here we will improve on the [the velocity from position example](LabBook/4bExampleVelocityFromPosition.md) example using sensor fusion.
 While the system using only position data (which we measumre using GPS) works well for predicting the position, its not so good at predicting the velocity.
-The current model {eq}`eq-motion-equations` represents an oversimplification as it assumes no accelaration which means that the velocity has to be corrected for by the measurments which is what causes lag.
+The current model {eq}`eq-motion-equations` represents an oversimplification as it assumes no accelaration (the accelaration doesn't change between steps) which means that the velocity has to be corrected for by the measurments which is what causes lag.
 We could improve our model using real world accelarometer data which we can integrate to find velocity and position.
 There are other reasons for including the accelarometer data for example when GPS isn't available due to some form of blocking e.g. being in a tunnel, the device can still roughly determine its position.

 ## Model
 To begin with we will work with the simple 1D case.
 Our new model is built on {eq}`eq-motion-equations` with an additional 2nd order term: